DataDog/hiring-engineers/answers.md

 apt-get install mysql-server
 # create a root password when prompted
 mysql_secure_installation
-#no need to change your passord, but answer yes to all other options
+#no need to change your password, but answer yes to all other options
 mysql -u root -p
 ```